Nabanna (building): The building

-The 14-story building housed the government's garment park, Hooghly River Bridge Commissioners (HRBC) and was turned into the new secretariat within a month and a half by the PWD department.
+The 14-storey building housed the government's garment park, Hooghly River Bridge Commissioners (HRBC) and was turned into the new secretariat within a month and a half by the PWD department.
 The chief minister's office is located on the top floor.
 The 13th floor has the offices of the chief and home secretary.
 The 4th and 5th floor are the Home Departments.